Traveling to and in Bern, plus city map

 The old town center is the main tourist attraction.
 It is compact and can easily be explored on foot from the rail station.

 There is a network of trams, buses and local trains (S-Bahnen) that allow for easy traveling all over town.
-A car is not needed to get around.
+You don't need a car to get around.

 Free public transport for hotel and apartment guests

-The Bern Ticket offers free traveling in the public transport zones 100 and 101, which is basically all of Bern.
-You will get a free Bern Ticket if you book a hotel, an apartment, a hostel, or any other accommodation in Bern.
+The Bern Ticket offers free travel in the public transport zones 100 and 101, which is basically all of Bern.
+You will get a free digital Bern Ticket if you book a hotel, an apartment, a hostel, or any other accommodation in Bern.

-After arrival in Bern, you can use your printed booking confirmation to travel from the rail station or airport to your accommodation for free.
-You will receive the Bern Ticket when you check-in.
+After arrival in Bern, you can use your booking confirmation to travel from the rail station or airport to your accommodation for free.
+You will receive the Bern Ticket when you check in.

-Many of the Swiss rail passes include free traveling in Bern, plus benefits in a much larger area than provided by the Bern Ticket.
+Many of the Swiss rail passes include free or discounted travel in Bern, plus benefits in a much larger area than the Bern Ticket provides.

-As Bern is located very centrally, we advise to make use of this and travel into several directions of the country.
-If you do so, a Swiss Travel Pass or Swiss Half Fare Card is mostly the best choice.
+As Bern is located very centrally, I advise making use of this and exploring multiple Swiss regions if you stay here.
+If you do so, a Swiss Travel Pass or Swiss Half Fare Card is often the best choice.

-If you'll be in Bern between spring and fall, and if you plan to focus on the Bernese Oberland east of Bern, look into the Berner Oberland Pass.
+If you'll mostly focus on the Bernese Oberland east of Bern, you could look into the Berner Oberland Pass.

 Consult our rail pass comparison guide if you need help finding the right pass.